 Read her story and more to see what our Arts Administration Graduate Students have been involved in during their 2016 Summers!

 Arts Administration graduate assistants work in vital positions on campus, supporting the performing and visual arts at The University of Akron while training for future careers in arts administration.

 Students awarded an assistantship are provided a tuition waiver and living stipend!

-Alumni spotlights feature rising and established UA Arts Administration graduates making an impact in their professional fields and communities.
+Alumni spotlights feature rising and established UA Arts Administration graduates making an impact in their professional field.